 The Wall Street Skinny

-106. Microfinance 101 with Mary Ellen Iskenderian
+106. Microfinance 101 with Mary Ellen Iskenderian, President and CEO of Women's World Banking

 In this episode of The Wall Street Skinny, we dive deep into the world of financial inclusion with Mary Ellen Iskenderian, President and CEO of Women’s World Banking.
 Microfinance has long been hailed as a key tool for empowering women in emerging markets, but as Mary Ellen explains, true financial empowerment requires far more than just access to microloans.